-Habits: Snowy Owls are active during the daytime, from dawn to dusk.
+Habits: Snowy Owls are often assumed to be diurnal due to often being seen during the day, however recent studies have shown them to be more active at night.
 They have a direct, strong, and steady flight with deliberate, powerful downstrokes and quick upstrokes.
 They make short flights, close to the ground, from perch to perch, and usually perches on the ground or a low post.
 During hot weather, they can thermoregulate by panting and spreading their wings.
 Snowy Owls are very aggressive when defending their nest.

 Voice: The Snowy Owl is virtually silent during nonbreeding seasons.
 The typical call of the male is a loud, harsh, grating bark, while the female has a similar higher pitched call.
 During the breeding season males have a loud, booming "hoo, hoo" given as a territorial advertisement or mating call.
 Females rarely hoot.
 Its alarm call is a guttural "krufff-guh-guh-guk".
 When excited it may emit a loud "hooo-uh, hooo-uh, hooo-uh, wuh-wuh-wuh".
 Other sounds are dog-like barks, rattling cackles, shrieks, hissing, and bill-snapping.

-Hunting & Food: Most hunting is done in the "sit and wait" style.
-These Owls are highly diurnal, although they may hunt
+Hunting & Food: Much hunting is done in the "sit and wait" style, but they will also hover.

-at night as well.
 Prey are captured on the ground, in the air, or snatched off the surface of water bodies.
-When taking snowshoe hares, a Snowy Owl

 Large prey are carried of in the Owl's talons, with prey like lemmings being carried in the beak.